persikus/mini_chat/README.md

 - use berkeley sockets
 - pthreads

-The project can be build via CMake or using the makefuile.
+The project can be build via CMake or using the makefile.
 Two separate targets are available:

 - `server`, which can then be executed like `./servver <listening_port>`
-- `client`, which can then be executed like `./servver <server_ip>:<server_port>`
+- `client`, which can then be executed like `./servver <username> <server_ip>:<server_port>`

+A few chat properties:
+- Redundant usernames are not allowed.
+In such cases the newest client will terminate.
+- Clients are notified of entering and leaving clients.
+- Entering `exit` as sole input closes a client.
+- Pretty sure I dont catch all possible errors, but many of them.

 Two successful logins and some chatting.